liferay/liferay-environment-composer/README.markdown

 ### Docker Features

-#### Customize versions of Docker Images
+#### Customize Docker image versions

-You can change the versions of any of the Docker Images in the `versions.env` file.
-Each variable in this file defines a Docker Image version to pull, however not necessarily every version will work out of the box, so extra configuration may be needed.
+You can change Docker image versions for several services in the `versions.env` file.
+Most version have not been tested, so extra configuration may be needed when changing versions to get them working.

 `versions.env`: